 Out-Spoken: October

-Out-Spoken moves to the Queen Elizabeth Hall for London Literature Festival, and with a bigger audience and a world-class lineup, it promises to be an outstanding evening of words and music.
+Out-Spoken moves to the Queen Elizabeth Hall for London Literature Festival, inviting an even bigger audience to enjoy an outstanding evening of words and music.

 Out-Spoken is London’s premier evening of poetry and live music.
-Each month we celebrate diversity in voice and performance with a stellar line up of the hottest UK poets alongside a line-up of world-class musicians.
+Each month we celebrate diversity in voice and performance with a stellar line-up of the hottest UK poets and world-class musicians.

 As ever, the night is hosted by TS Eliot prize-winner, Joelle Taylor, with Sam ‘Junior’ Bromfield spinning the best in reggae, soul and R&B throughout the evening.